More Efficient Estimation for Logistic Regression with Optimal Subsample: Proofs and technical details

 \section{Proofs and technical details}

 In this appendix, we provide proofs for the results in the paper.
-Technical details related to sampling with replacement in Section~\ref{sec:more-effic-infer} are presented in Section~\ref{sec:proofs-subs-with}; technical details related to Poisson sampling in Section~\ref{sec:poisson-sampling} are presented in Section~\ref{sec:proofs-poiss-subs}; and technical details related to unconditional results in Section~\ref{sec:uncond-distr} are presented in Section~\ref{sec:proofs-uncond-distr}.
+Technical details related to sampling with replacement in Section~\ref{sec:more-effic-infer} are presented in Section~\ref{sec:proofs-subs-with}; technical details related to Poisson subsampling in Section~\ref{sec:poisson-sampling} are presented in Section~\ref{sec:proofs-poiss-subs}; technical details related to unconditional results in Section~\ref{sec:uncond-distr} are presented in Section~\ref{sec:proofs-uncond-distr}; and technical details related to model misspecification in Section~\ref{sec:misspecifications} are presented in Section~\ref{sec:proofs-pilot-missp}.